caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 The "Markov Chain" in MCMC alludes to the fact that MCMC is a series of repeated events that depends only on the previous step.
 Each repeated cycle of events, also known as a generation, proceeds as follows:

-1. We have hypothesis $H$
+1. We have hypothesis $H$.
 2. We propose a new hypothesis $H^*$ by modifying $H$.
-3. We calculate $R$ according to Equation \@ref(eq:bayes-mcmc)
+3. We calculate $R$ according to Equation \@ref(eq:bayes-mcmc).
 4. If $R>1$, we accept $H^*$.
 If If $R<1$, we accept $H^*$ with probability $R$.
 Otherwise, we retain $H$.
 5. The result of the step above is added to the posterior sample, and becomes $H$ for the next iteration of the cycle.

 MCMC produces a sample of model parameters and topologies with branch lengths.
 This sample is an approximation of the posterior distribution of these entities.
 We can summarize the topologies in this posterior sample in the same way we did for bootstraps, as branch frequencies.
-Unlike bootstraps, though, the frequency of an branch in this distribution has a clear statistical interpretation.
+Unlike bootstraps, though, the frequency of a branch in this distribution has a clear statistical interpretation.
 It is an approximation of the posterior probability of that branch, *i.e.* the probability of the branch given the data.
 The branch lengths and model parameters form continuous probability distributions.
 We can summarize these in a variety of ways, for example by taking the mean for each.

 There are a variety of practical considerations to implementing a Bayesian phylogenetic analysis with MCMC.
 These include: